 Emmett F. Thompson Endowed Scholarship in Forestry

 This scholarship/fellowship was created in 1998 by a gift from Harry E. Murphy to honor Emmett F. Thompson on his retirement from Auburn University.
-The original endowment has been increased by additional gifts from Dr. and Mrs. Thompson and from others.
+The original endowment has been increased by additional gifts from Dr. and Mrs. Thompson and others.
 Thompson came to Auburn in 1977 as head of the Department of Forestry in the School of Agriculture.
 In 1984, he was instrumental in the establishment of a separate School of Forestry.
 He served as the first dean of the newly created school until his retirement in 1998.
 Thompson was elected a fellow in the Society of American Foresters in 1984, inducted into the Alabama Foresters’ Hall of Fame in 1994, and named a distinguished alumnus by the Oklahoma State University College of Agriculture and Natural Resources in 1999.

-Thompson Family Scholarship
+Thompson Family Endowed Scholarship

 This endowed scholarship, which is in conjunction with the Spirit of Auburn scholarship program, was established by Emmett and ViAnn Thompson to honor their family and to encourage students to consider forestry as a field of study and as a career choice.
-During his tenure at Auburn, Dr. Thompson was involved in establishing the University’s Solon Dixon Forestry Education Center, as well as, the elevation of forestry from departmental to school status.
+During his tenure at Auburn, Dr. Thompson was involved in establishing the University’s Solon Dixon Forestry Education Center, as well as the elevation of forestry from departmental to school status.

-Robert Tufts Endowed Scholarship in Forestry and Wildlife
+Robert Tufts Endowed Scholarship

 The Tufts Scholarship was endowed by an anonymous donor to honor Robert Tufts and his years of service to the College of Forestry, Wildlife and Environment.
 Tufts began his career at Auburn in 1979.
 His teaching appointment includes classes in estate planning, environmental law, real property law, forest surveying, taxation of timber and other natural resources.
-He received a Juris Doctorate Degree in 1996 and completed a Master of Laws in summer 2005 from the University of Alabama.
+He received a Juris Doctorate Degree in 1996 and completed a Master of Laws in 2005 from the University of Alabama.

 Noll A. Van Cleave Endowed Scholarship in Forestry

 This scholarship was created in 1990 by the late Noll Allen Van Cleave of Columbus, Ga.
 Van Cleave, a 1950 forestry graduate, was a well-respected wood dealer and a member of the School’s Advisory Council.
 Van Cleave received the School of Forestry Outstanding Alumnus Award in 1986.
 Noll A. Van Cleave is remembered as a highly resourceful businessman with wide-ranging interests and a broad circle of friends from all walks of life.
-His abiding creed was, “you can do anything if you stick with it.”
+His abiding creed was, “You can do anything if you stick with it.”
 These words are as much a testament to the present generation of forestry students as they were to the forestry graduate of 1950.

 James D. Wadsworth Endowed Scholarship